-If, upon termination of the lease, the leased premises are not handed over to the lessor, the lessee will have to pay to the lessor, as compensation and up to the date when the leased premises are handed over, an amount equivalent to double the rent agreed, for each month of delay or for each day of delay on a pro rata basis.
+If, upon termination of the lease, the leased premises are not handed over to the landlord, the tenant will have to pay to the landlord, as compensation and up to the date when the leased premises are handed over, an amount equivalent to double the rent agreed, for each month of delay or for each day of delay on a pro rata basis.
+Compensation for improvements made by the tenant may also apply in certain circumstances.